-In its Opinion 03/2014 on breach notification, WP29 explained that breaches can be categorised according to the following three well-known information security principles12:
+In its Opinion 03/2014 on breach notification, WP29 explained that breaches can be categorised according to the following three well-known information security principles:

-- "Confidentiality breach" where there is an unauthorised or accidental disclosure of, or access to, personal data. - "Availability breach" where there is an accidental or unauthorised loss of access to, or destruction of, personal data. - "Integrity breach" where there is an unauthorised or accidental alteration of personal data.
+- "Confidentiality breach" where there is an unauthorised or accidental disclosure of, or access to, personal data. - "Integrity breach" where there is an unauthorised or accidental alteration of personal data. - "Availability breach" where there is an accidental or unauthorised loss of access 15 to, or destruction of, personal data.